getrimon/getrimon/README.md

 # Welcome!
 I'm Rimon Babu 👋
 **Professional WordPress Developer**

 I specialize in creating responsive, visually appealing, and highly functional websites.
-With over **5 years of experience**, I have worked with a variety of clients, delivering bespoke solutions to meet their business needs.
-My focus is on utilizing the power of **WordPress** and **front-end development** to craft websites that not only look great but also perform efficiently.
+With over **5 years of experience**, I have worked with various clients, delivering bespoke solutions to meet their brands and business needs.
 ---

 ## 🔧 Skills & Expertise:

 ### Web Development:
 - **WordPress**: Expertise in popular themes like Astra, Divi, OceanWP, and GeneratePress etc.
-- **Elementor**: Proficient with Elementor Pro and it's addons like Essential Addons, Ultimate Addons, and more to create dynamic pages.
+- **Elementor**: Proficient with Elementor Pro and its addons like Essential Addons, Ultimate Addons, and more to create dynamic pages.
 - **Crocoblock**: Skilled in using Crocoblock plugins (JetEngine, JetElements, JetBlocks, JetMenu) for advanced WordPress functionalities.
 - **WooCommerce**: Integrated e-commerce solutions, including custom functionalities for subscriptions, memberships, and product bundles.
 - **Frontend Development**: Strong command over **HTML**, **CSS**, **Bootstrap**, with foundational knowledge in **JavaScript** and **PHP**.